wwtg99/restful-helper/README.md

 ```
 Then use `/users?role=admin` to get user with role admin.

+Supported operators:
+- equal: /users?id=1
+- equal or greater than: /users?id>=1
+- equal or less than: /users?id<=2
+- not equal: /users?id!=1
+- like: /users?id*=1

 ### sorts
 Use `/users?sort=-role,created_at` to sort by role desc and created_at asc, comma(,) to separate.